piqueserver/aosprotocol/index.md

 ### Script Parameters
 Start from after the 0-byte in the Function name string.
 Then, loop through these IDs:

-* 0: ASP_TERM: End of parameter list.
+* 0: `ASP_TERM`: End of parameter list.
-* 1: ASP_INT: Read a 32-bit little-endian int.
+* 1: `ASP_INT`: Read a 32-bit little-endian int.
 AngelScript type: "int"
-* 2: ASP_FLOAT: Read a 32-bit little-endian single-precision float.
+* 2: `ASP_FLOAT`: Read a 32-bit little-endian single-precision float.
 AngelScript type: "float"
-* 3: ASP_PSTRING: Read an 8-bit uint, then read that many bytes as a string (do NOT add in a terminating NUL).
+* 3: `ASP_PSTRING`: Read an 8-bit uint, then read that many bytes as a string (do NOT add in a terminating NUL).
 AngelScript type: "const string &in"

 With Ace of Spades being taken over by Jagex and them dropping support for Ace of Spades classic and instead creating and selling Ace of Spades 1.0, a large part of the community has broken away and aims to keep the game they love going strong.
 The main community forum is [http://www.buildandshoot.com/ Build and Shoot].